Privacy Policy

 Introduction

-This Privacy and Cookie Policy explains how we collect, use, share, disclose or otherwise process personal information we hold about you across all areas of the business.
+This Privacy and Cookie Policy explains how we (Virgin Strauss Water UK Limited trading as Virgin Pure) collect, use, share, disclose or otherwise process personal information we hold about you across all areas of the business.
 Understanding our audience’s preferences allows us to personalise content, show relevant adverts, and generally improve your experience of our products and services.

 Collection of information